Killing of Lloyd Reed: Aftermath

 Shetler was charged with criminal homicide the day after the shooting.
 Under Pennsylvania law, this is an umbrella charge that can support more specific offenses, from murder to manslaughter, later on.
 A week after Reed's death, Shetler was charged with additional offenses arising from his actions that night: theft by unlawful taking and receiving stolen property for the truck, and simple assault, terroristic threats and harassment in the domestic violence incident that had led his girlfriend to call the police.

 Governor Tom Wolf ordered all state buildings to fly their flags at half-staff in Reed's memory.
 The St. Clair police received many accounts of Reed's acts of compassion and helpfulness, such as staying with a family at their disabled vehicle until it could be towed; fellow officers recalled how much they had learned from him about how to treat people.
 Officers came from all over Pennsylvania and other states to Reed's funeral December 3, held at Cambria County War Memorial Arena in Johnstown.

-Stetler was held without bail.
+Shetler was held without bail.
 Two weeks after the killing, a preliminary hearing was held on the charges against him.
 He did not testify, but made some statements about Reed's death ancillary to the proceedings.
 "Everyone in Ligonier knows I wouldn't do a thing like this," he said as he entered the courtroom.
 During the state's presentation of its evidence against him, when it described the circumstances of the shooting, Shetler audibly whispered to his attorney, Marc Daffner, that Reed's flashlight was pointed directly at his face.
 The state trooper who had interviewed him twice about what had happened testified that Shetler changed his story.
 During the first interview he had said he did not know Reed was a police officer, but the second time he admitted hearing Reed's demand that he drop the gun.
 At that time Shetler said he was still heavily intoxicated from the alcohol and drugs he had consumed, so what Reed said might not have fully registered.
-Upon learning that he had shot and killed a police officer, Stetler told the trooper that if he had known that at the time he would have killed himself.
+Upon learning that he had shot and killed a police officer, Shetler told the trooper that if he had known that at the time he would have killed himself.

 Judge Denise Thiel denied Daffner's request to drop the "garbage" lesser charges, and ordered Shetler held for trial.
 In March 2016 Westmoreland County district attorney John Peck filed notice that in the event of a conviction the state would seek the death penalty.
 Shetler was held without bail since he was facing first-degree murder, a capital charge.
 In 2017 Meaghan Bilik-DeFazio, the judge presiding over the trial in Common Pleas Court, denied Daffner's motion to dismiss the charges for insufficient evidence.